Apostles to the Jews

 They heard was about a new way of salvation which was and continues to be Jesus Christ and Him alone!

-And you will receive the gift of the Holy Spirit.
-The promise is for you and your children and for all who are far off - for all whom the Lord our God will call."
-With many other words he warned them; and he pleaded with them, "Save yourselves from this corrupt generation."
-Those who accepted his message were baptized, and about three thousand were added to their number that day.
+For the promise is for you and your children and for all who are far off, as many as the Lord our God will call to Himself.”
+And with many other words he solemnly testified and kept on exhorting them, saying, “Be saved from this perverse generation!”
+So then, those who had received his word were baptized; and that day there were added about three thousand souls.
 (Acts 2:38-41)

 Sacrifices and offerings used to be the normal way to achieve forgiveness.
 It was called atonement and it only covered over sins until the following year.
 Jesus was to be their new source of forgiveness.
 His way is called propitiation which means to completely satisfy the payment for sin.
 It doesn't just temporarily cover it over anymore!